What is crime prevention?

 - Cover the door windows.

-- Depending upon the shooters location, exit out the window quietly and quickly.
+- Depending upon the shooters location, exit out the window quietly and quickly if possible and safe to do so.

 - Stay low, move away from the door, keep quiet and act as if no one is in the room.